-In my couples therapy work, I’ve noticed there are certain aspects that determine the strength of a couple’s relationship foundation – that is, the relationship’s ability to stand strong in the face of the things that life throws out, be it normal daily frustrations or extremely stressful external events.
+In my couples therapy work, I look at couples through the lens of their relationship foundation – that is, the relationship’s ability to stand strong in the face of the things that life throws out, be it normal daily frustrations or highly stressful external events.

 Below is a simple, non-scientific assessment for couples that can be used quickly to get a rough idea of the strength of your relationship, providing a framework in which to conceptualize your relationship in a new way.
-It is divided into three sections and ideally is done by both you and your partner.
-This checklist will help to identify areas that might benefit from further exploration.
-You can discuss your results together afterward.
+It is divided into three sections to be done by you and your partner.
+This checklist will help to identify areas that might benefit from further exploration and you can discuss together afterward.

-You and your partner take turns reading this and jot down your responses on a piece of paper.
+Take turns reading the list and jot down your responses on a piece of paper.
 Read each sentence and either put a checkmark by it if you agree – or put nothing if you don’t.
-Go with your initial gut reaction – and remember, there are no “right” or “wrong” answers.
+Go with your initial gut reaction.

 Relationship Logistics